PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-09 17:40:31
+Last updated: 2024-04-09 17:42:18
-Random Quote: Ted: "It's the Drunk Train!
-You crossed out all the stops and wrote Vagina-Ville."Barney: "That's not true.
-That one says Boner Gardens." - Barney Stinson
+Random Quote: You give me one hour of phone-free bro time, during which we, and by we I mean you, get magnificently, mythologically drunk.
+I'm talking needing-subtitles-when-you-speak drunk. - Barney Stinson